RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ## Tasks
 The tasks for the website development process was closely followed as mentioned in CI's Django module "I Think Therefore I Blog" walkthrough project.
 The tasks during the development phase were carried out in this order.

+## User Story Management
+To manage the User Stories for the project, Github Project was created with Kanban board, which can be seen [here](https://github.com/users/RoshnaVakkeel/projects/2/views/1).

+- User stories were clubbed under Epics to divide the project into main categories.
+- Each of the stories was added to the project using User Story templates, and then were allocated to the relevant column.
+- All the User stories were initially entered in the 'To Do' column, then during development story they were moved into the 'In Progress' column, and then finally they get moved into 'Done' once the development completes.
+The progress can be seen [here](docs/agile/agile_kanban_progress.pdf).

 [Back to top ⇧](#contents)